WeCanCodeIT/WCCI-PartTime-SummerFall-Cle/Week4/Assignments/VirtualPetProject.md

  `Tick()` will update any properties or call time-based methods.
 The idea behind this method is that every time the menu is shown or some user interaction occurs, you could call the `Tick()` method to cause properties to update.
 You may want to have some of the properties update randomly to make the virtual pet less predictable.
 Pets are not robots - they usually have some sort of self-determination!
 When `Tick` is called, you might want to have your pet take a look at its needs and possibly address one.
 You could use a random number generator to have it do things randomly, or prioritize things based upon what need is highest.
 You could also make your pet uncooperative - when the user tries to feed the pet, for example, you might make the pet refuse to eat.

+Other properties that might update when `Tick` is called:
+  - boredom increasing
+  - hunger increasing
+  - sleepiness increasing

 Rather than using numbers to convey your pet's status, you could have some sort of visual representation of the pet.
 I.e., instead of printing `hunger: 50`, you could use smileys or [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) to show hunger when `hunger >= 50`.
 ```
      >=<